Scrabster Braes improvements

 History

-Completed in April 2025, the first phase of the project repaired the immediate defects caused by the December 2024 landslide.
-This involved installing Techmat, secured with mesh and soil nails, which protects any exposed areas of the slope while encouraging local vegetation growth.
-The fence and stone wall were also reinstated to restore the area and protect the trunk road.
+The first short‑term repair phase was completed in April 2025, stabilising the hillside in the immediate area of the December 2024 landslide.
+Techmat, mesh, and soil nails were installed to protect exposed areas and encourage vegetation growth, while the roadside fence and stone wall were reinstated to restore the area and protect the trunk road.

 Next steps

-Medium- and long-term solutions are in progress to address wider issues across the hillside and improve the stability of the braes which are approximately 20m above road level.
+Medium and longer-term solutions are in progress to address wider issues across the hillside and improve the stability of the braes.

 Drainage improvements